 What is project resource management?

-Managing resources the right way means managers can ensure that projects are never starved of resources and delivered on time.
+Managing resources correctly ensures that projects are never starved of resources and are delivered on time.

 Here are three reasons why resource management is so important: